What is wanted is not the will to believe, but the will to find out, which is the exact opposite.” – Bertrand Russell, “Skeptical Essays,” 1928

 Beyond Audit: What Other Stakeholders Can Do

-Although the GPPC’s research focused on auditors, the same observations – and the same potential weaknesses – apply to everyone in an organization who has the responsibility to detect or deter fraud, from executives with financial reporting responsibilities to the board of directors in general and members of the audit committee in particular.
+Although the GPPC’s research focused on auditors, the same observations – and the corresponding potential weaknesses – apply to everyone in an organization who has the responsibility to detect or deter fraud, from executives with financial reporting responsibilities to the board of directors in general and members of the audit committee in particular.
 Ultimately, all these individuals have a direct interest in detecting fraud or misstatement and a responsibility to be on guard against complacency or other impediments.

 The GPPC study’s authors noted, “While auditors can and must do better in their central role, we believe that a complete solution to the problem of enhancing auditor professional skepticism requires an approach that addresses threats at all structural levels and that involves all of the key stakeholders that share responsibility in enhancing the reliability of the financial reporting process.”

-It is essential for all organizations to encourage clear, open communication among all parties concerned.
+It is essential for all organizations to encourage transparent, open communication among all parties concerned.
 The Anti-Fraud Collaboration’s report noted, “For the roles to operate well together, communication is critical.”
 The authors went on to advocate “open and candid conversation among the internal and external audit functions, financial management, and the audit committee, allowing for audit committees to perform their governance role with necessary transparency and realistic expectations.”

 - Self-criticize each significant judgment.
-Make it a point to play the role of the independent reviewer or inspector, particularly of your own A professional skeptic continuously challenges his or her beliefs and belief-based risk assessments.
+Make it a point to play the role of the independent reviewer or inspector, particularly of your own assumptions.
+A professional skeptic continuously challenges his or her beliefs and belief-based risk assessments.
 Critical self-assessment is necessary to demonstrate to others why and how beliefs and assessments are justified.

 - Make an effort to resist complacency and other natural tendencies such as confirmation bias.
 Question whether you are placing undue weight on prior risk assessments or discounting evidence inconsistent with your with your expectations.